 Go to your AVD’s setting tab and check your AVD’s Android Version as shown below.
 We will use these settings in our test project.

 Then, open IntelliJ IDE and create a new project as shown below.
-First, select Maven and click Next.
+First, select Maven and click Next button.

 Then, give a name to your project.

-Then, click “Enable Auto-Import” at right bottom corner.
+Then, click “Enable Auto-Import” in the right bottom corner.

-Go to mvnrepository.com website and get all frameworks lastest dependency information.
+Go to mvnrepository.com website and get all frameworks’ latest dependency information.
 We will use TestNG, Appium, Selenium.

-Create a new Java Class as shown below and give a name to your class.
+Create a new Java Class as shown below and give a name to your test class.
+For now, keep it empty, after emulator settings, we will come back to test code at the end of the article.

 Then, start to enter the capabilities of your device as shown below in the inspector.